mxamber/tsonamu/README.md

 ## icon

 Yay, I made an icon for an obsolete program.
 It's actually the most sophisticated thing about the software, so I'll include it.
 It's a whopping 16 by 16 pixels, which makes impressive 256 pixels².

+## future plans

+I'm not sure what I'm gonna make of this.
+I might add a taskbar icon to inform the user (that's me) of sudden increases in ping and failure/return of their internet connection.
+Who knows.
+Maybe not.
+Or maybe.
+Did I mention I code when I'm bored?